ALLISON TOOK ONE look at the house and shuddered. Randy had insisted on seeing this monstrosity, despite its isolated location and state of disrepair.

 “No way… is that a pool?”
 Randy veered off towards the back yard.
 The real estate agent smiled sheepishly and followed.
 She was smart; she knew that Randy held the purse strings.

 Allison sighed and pushed back her hair.
 Might as well check it out.
-There was no deterring Randy when he saw something he wanted.
+Randy could not be stopped when he saw something he wanted.

 “Don’t go in the basement.”